Central Methodist University: Buildings located on campus

 Classic Hall was built in 1911 and was considered to be the great learning center on campus.
 It was originally constructed to help keep Howard Payne College a self-contained college for women.
-This allowed for Howard Payne to become strictly a dormitory.
-Classic Hall used to house classrooms, performances, and a women's literary society.
-In 1981, it was shut down due to declining enrollment and weakening structure.
+This allowed Howard Payne to become strictly a dormitory.
+Classic Hall was used to house classrooms, performances, and a women's literary society.
+In 1981, it was shut down due to declining enrollment and a weakening structure.
 Classic Hall was renovated and reopened in 2012 as a home for Fine Arts.